-Any concerns or clarification should be discussed with Mrs Nickelson.
+Any concerns or clarification should be discussed with the Designated Safeguarding Lead.

-- > I will only use the school's email, Internet and any related technologies for professional purposes or for uses deemed 'reasonable' by the Head or Governing Body. - > I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities - > I will ensure that all electronic communications with pupils and staff are compatible with my professional role. - > I will not give out my own personal details, such as mobile phone number and personal e-mail address, to pupils or parents. - > I will only use the approved, secure e-mail system(s) for any school business. - I will ensure that personal data is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+I will only use the school's email, Internet and any related technologies for professional purposes or for uses deemed 'reasonable' by the Head or Governing Body.

+I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities

+I will ensure that all electronic communications with pupils and staff are compatible with my professional role.

+I will not give out my own personal details, such as mobile phone number and personal e-mail address, to pupils or parents.

+I will only use the approved, secure e-mail system(s) for any school business.

+I will ensure that personal data is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
 Personal data can only be taken out of school or accessed remotely when authorised by the Head or Governing Body.
-Personal or sensitive data taken off site must be encrypted. - > I will not install any hardware or software without permission of the Computing Leaders/HeadTeacher. - > I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.
+Personal or sensitive data taken off site must be encrypted.

+I will not install any hardware or software without permission of the Computing Leaders/HeadTeacher.

+I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.

-- Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member.
-Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or the Head teacher. - I will support the school approach to online safety and not deliberately upload or add any images, video, sounds or text that could upset or offend any member of the school community. - > I understand that all my use of the Internet and other related systems can be monitored and logged and can be made available, on request, to my line manager or Head teacher. - I will respect copyright and intellectual property rights. - > I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute, this includes my use of any social media. - > I will support and promote the school's e-safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies. - > I understand this forms part of the terms and conditions set out in my contract of employment.
+Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member.
+Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or the Head teacher.

+I will support the school approach to online safety and not deliberately upload or add any images, video, sounds or text that could upset or offend any member of the school community.

+I will not use my own personal device to take and upload photos of children in school

+I understand that all my use of the Internet and other related systems can be monitored and logged and can be made available, on request, to my line manager or Head teacher.

+I will respect copyright and intellectual property rights.

+I will ensure that my online activity, both in school and outside school, will not bring my professional role into disrepute, this includes my use of any social media.

+I will support and promote the school's e-safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies.

+I understand this forms part of the terms and conditions set out in my contract of employment.